Smenovekhovtsy: History

 Representatives of the Smenovekhovtsy who settled in the Soviet Union did not survive the end of the 1930s; almost all the former leaders of the movement were arrested by the NKVD and executed at a later date.
+The biologist Sergei Chakhotin returned to the Soviet Union only after Stalin's death, in 1958, and thus was the sole one of the authors of Smena Vekh to escape repressions.

 There were other émigré organizations which, like the Smenoveknovtsy, argued that Russian émigrés should accept the fact of the Russian revolution.
 These included the Young Russians (Mladorossi) and the Eurasians (Evraziitsi).
 As with the Smenovekhovtsy, these movements did not survive after World War II.
 Ukrainian émigrés also fostered a movement in favour of reconciliation with the Soviet regime and of return to the homeland.
 This included some of the most prominent pre-revolutionary intellectuals such as Mykhailo Hrushevskyi (1866–1934) and Volodymyr Vynnychenko (1880–1951).
 The Soviet Ukrainian government funded a Ukrainian emigre journal called Nova Hromada (first published in July 1923) to encourage this trend.
 The Soviets referred to this movement as a Ukrainian Smena Vekh, as did its opponents among the Ukrainian emigres, who saw it as a defeatist expression of Little Russian Russophilia.
 For this reason, the actual proponents of the trend rejected the label of Smenovekhovtsy.

 According to Anatoliy Golitsyn, a KGB officer who defected in 1961, the movement was controlled by the OGPU.

 "[it] was used by the Soviet service to mislead émigres and intellectuals in Europe into believing that the strength of communist ideology was on the wane and that the Soviet regime was evolving into a more moderate, national state."